AssetMantle/documentation/markdowns/Introduction.md

 NFT marketplaces are online platforms that bridge the gap between buyers and sellers.
 They function more like an exchange, with people minting and selling NFTs at a set price.
 However, these markets face a number of significant challenges such as:

-- High Gas Costs: They have entry barriers such as acquiring crypto to pay the gas fees (rate on-ramps for first-time users), especially on the Ethereum network.
+- **High Gas Costs** - They have entry barriers such as acquiring crypto to pay the gas fees (rate on-ramps for first-time users), especially on the Ethereum network.

-- Data Persistence: They do not guarantee the security and privacy of the assets being minted as NFTs.
+- **Data Persistence** - They do not guarantee the security and privacy of the assets being minted as NFTs.

-- Interoperability: The majority of NFT marketplaces do not support cross-chain or cross-platform transactions.
+- **Interoperability** - The majority of NFT marketplaces do not support cross-chain or cross-platform transactions.

-- Limited support for asset creation: Most NFT Markets focus on arts, collectibles and their relatable use-cases, neglecting the asset creation process as a major component.
+- **Limited support for asset creation** -  Most NFT Markets focus on arts, collectibles and their relatable use-cases, neglecting the asset creation process as a major component.

 # What is AssetMantle?